fairlearn/fairlearn/docs/quickstart.rst

     Unknown            0.915254
     Name: accuracy_score, dtype: float64

-Note that because :class:`ExponentiatedGradient` does not have a `predict_proba` method, we cannot set a lower threshold for a positive prediction to deal with the label imbalance in the outcome variable.
+Note that :class:`ExponentiatedGradient` does not have a `predict_proba` method, but we can adjust the target decision threshold by specifying (possibly unequal) costs for false positives and false negatives.
+In our example we use the cost of 0.1 for false positives and 0.9 for false negatives.
+Without fairness constraints, this would exactly correspond to referring patients with the readmission risk of 10% or higher (as we used earlier).

 What's next?